-Marshall is filling in for the injured Beauden Barrett who will likely miss another two weeks due to a knee injury of his own and the next man in line, Otere Black, has played only one game of Super Rugby.
+Marshall is filling in for the injured Beauden Barrett, who is likely to miss another two weeks because of a knee injury, and the next man in line, Otere Black, has played only one game of Super Rugby.
 Black, 20, came off the bench during the round seven win over the Melbourne Rebels in March.

-Marshall suffered a knock to his knee during the latter stages of the Hurricanes' 32-24 win over the Sharks in Wellington on Saturday night and was sent to have it examined this afternoon.
+Marshall suffered a knock to his knee during the latter stages of the Hurricanes' 32-24 win over the Sharks in Wellington on Saturday and was sent to have it examined yesterday.

 Hurricanes assistant coach John Plumtree said Marshall's scans were only precautionary.

 "It's nothing serious.
 Should be fine for the weekend," Plumtree said.
 "He's just got what looks like a contusion on the inside of his knee.
 So we are just hoping it's just bruising."

 It's a big "if", but if Marshall was to be ruled out for any length of time, Black would be thrust into the firing line to start this Saturday's bumper clash against the Chiefs at Westpac Stadium in the capital.

 Hurricanes coach Chris Boyd would also need to search the country to find a player to sit on the bench behind Black, given there are few other pivot options in his squad.
 Outside back Jason Woodward could play No10 at a pinch but he broke his ankle playing club rugby recently.